Share your love

 Conclusion

-At this point, you have learned to Install Docker Compose on Centos 7 in the latest version.
+At this point, you have learned to Install Docker Compose on Centos 7 in the latest version and use the docker compose commands.
 And test your installation by creating a sample hello word YML file.
-By using Docker Compose you can create and share multi containers in a YML file.
+By using Docker Compose you can create and share multiple containers in a YML file.

 Install ionCube PHP Loader on Rocky Linux 9